 Treatments such as exercises to get the muscles and joints moving again (with a physiotherapist) learning coping strategies (with a psychologist) and occasionally taking medication, are some of the possible options for making the pain more manageable.

-Input from therapists in your child’s local community is sometimes beneficial, and especially if treatment is going to last a long time.
+Input from therapists in the child’s local community is sometimes beneficial, and especially if treatment is going to last a long time.

-Getting better can take time and requires lots of effort from you and your child.
+Getting better can take time and requires lots of effort from parents and their child.
 There are no quick solutions and we realise that this can be frustrating for families at times.
-Our emphasis is on treatment options that improve your child’s ability to cope with the pain and have a normal quality of life, including getting back to full-time schooling, carrying on with hobbies and keeping up with families and friends.
+Our emphasis is on treatment options that improve the child’s ability to cope with the pain and have a normal quality of life, including getting back to full-time schooling, carrying on with hobbies and keeping up with families and friends.